reemagit/GraphKernel/README.md

 The methods in this package have been inspired by the network propagation framework explained in the wonderful paper 'Network propagation: a universal amplifier of genetic associations', Cowen et al. (2017), Nat Rev Genetics.

-**Notice: the term kernel is used very loosely here to indicate a similarity/projection matrix between nodes, even when it doesn't respect the basic kernel properties (symmetry/positive definiteness).
-Also, the nomenclature graph kernel does not refer to a similarity kernel between graphs, but only between nodes.**
+**Notice**: the term kernel is used very loosely here to indicate a similarity/projection matrix between nodes, even when it doesn't respect the basic kernel properties (symmetry/positive definiteness).
+Also, the nomenclature graph kernel does not refer to a similarity kernel between graphs, but only between nodes.

 For comments, questions, bug reports: enrico.maiorino@gmail.com

-See the tutorial in Jupiter notebook GraphKernel_tutorial.ipynb to see more features and understand the basic GraphKernel workflow.
+See the tutorial in Jupiter notebook **GraphKernel_tutorial.ipynb** to see more features and understand the basic GraphKernel workflow.

 ## Requirements